on Jun 23, 22

 Interestingly, Matariki is the first nature-centered public holiday to be celebrated in New Zealand.
 Similar to The Good Registry’s mission, Matariki is all about preserving and protecting what we all have in common – our precious environment.
 Māori have always understood that their lives depended on them maintaining a strong connection to the physical world and caring for nature.
 This is demonstrated through each Matariki star having a particular meaning which closely resonates with both the spiritual and natural world.

 At The Good Registry, we proudly support the mahi of a number of kaupapa Māori charities such as Para Kore, Māori Literature Trust and Whenua Warrior.
-Para Kore provides waste reduction education and support so that we can all tread lighter on our Earth, Māori Literature Trust works to empower and promote Māori writers and stories, and Whenua Warrior is on a mission to ensure food sovereignty throughout New Zealand through the establishment of edible food gardens.
+Para Kore provides waste reduction education and support so that we can all tread lighter on our Earth, and Māori Literature Trust works to empower and promote Māori writers and stories.
 To celebrate Matariki, why not donate to one of these fantastic charities?

 However you find yourself celebrating Matariki, we hope you are filled with gratitude for the abundance in your life, and set some meaningful intentions for the coming year.